FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables_etc/Auto_synced/README.md

 The absolute texture dimensions are irrelevant for these variables.
 For effects with more than one input, these scale parameters are influenced by:
 - Project settings wide / narrow
-- Sequence aspect ratio
+- Sequence aspect ratio or export aspect ratio
-- The aspect ratio of the input whose name is contained in the variable name.
+- The aspect ratio of the input relevant for the parameter.

 **Automatic scaling parameters:**
 `float _FgWidthNormalised;`   // width of image of the "Fg" input divided by width of node output format